marsermd/H-Ray/README.md

 **Closest Hit (a.k.a.
 Shading)**
 Takes the first intersection along the ray and returns one of the following:
 - Color
-- A set of new rays to compute and a function to assemble the color once they are computed.
+- A set of new rays to compute and a function to assemble the color once they are computed

 **Any Hit (a.k.a.
 Masking)**
 Takes the first intersection along the ray and returns one of the following: